-The ACL for chub mackerel is derived by subtracting expected South Carolina through Florida catch from the ABC (Figure 1).
-When the Council adopted 2020-2022 specifications in March 2019, they approved a value of 84,500 pounds of expected catch from South Carolina through Florida.
-This represents about 2% of the ABC and is a conservative estimate based on the highest annual South Atlantic landings shown in commercial dealer and MRIP data through 2017 (i.e., 76,835 pounds in 2011), increased by about 10% to account for discards.
-Discards in SC-FL are highly uncertain.
+The ACL for chub mackerel is derived by subtracting expected catch from South Carolina through the east coast of Florida from the ABC (Figure 1).
+When the Council adopted 2020-2022 specifications in March 2019, they approved a value of 84,500 pounds of expected catch from South Carolina through the east coast of Florida.
+This represents about 2% of the ABC and was intended to be a conservative estimate based on the highest annual South Atlantic landings shown in commercial dealer and Marine Recreational Information Program (MRIP) data through 2017 (i.e., 76,835 pounds in 2011), increased by about 10% to account for discards.
+Chub mackerel discards in the South Atlantic are highly uncertain.